In the article Build your own retro SmartHome display via analogue displays, is explained how to assemble your own Retro SmartHome display.

 Helpful articles:

-Before you start with this article you should have assembled the PanelMeter display and programmed it with the ESPEasy firmware – including the Nerdiys PanelMeter plugin.
-You can find information on this in the following article.
+Before you start this article, you should have assembled the PanelMeter display and programmed it with the ESPEasy firmware - including the Nerdiys PanelMeter plugin.
+You can find information about this in the following article.

 Build your own retro SmartHome display using analog displays